 Our core individual tutor program averages 160 matches in place annually with our trained volunteer tutors and adult students.
 Many of our students are working and raising families while learning the English language.
 We provide free, flexible, individualized, and confidential English language tutoring to obtain communicative and literacy development.
 Ultimately, our students have goals beyond English language proficiency, including employment, education, and an eventual outcome of economic security.

 Literacy Volunteers of Greater Worcester is a proud affiliate of Literacy Volunteers of Massachusetts, and an active member of ProLiteracy and GuideStar.
 As a 501c3 nonprofit organization, donations are tax-deductible and necessary to provide our educational services to low-income adults.

-For more information, please see our 2016 Annual Report.
+For more information, please see our most recent Annual Reports:

 Literacy Volunteers of Greater Worcester provides adults with the English language skills they need to thrive in our community.

 Stay up to date with the LVGW newsletter: